ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 This guide details the steps needed to start a Ray cluster on AWS.

-To start an AWS Ray cluster, you need to use the Ray Cluster Launcher with AWS Python SDK.
+To start an AWS Ray cluster, you should use the Ray Cluster Launcher with the AWS Python SDK.

 ## Install Ray Cluster Launcher
-The Ray Cluster Launcher is part of the `ray` command line tool.
-It allows you to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
-You can use pip to install the ray command line tool with cluster launcher support.
-Follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.
+The Ray Cluster Launcher is a command line tool that allows you to start, stop and SSH to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
+You can use pip to install the Ray CLI, which includes cluster launcher support.
+Follow the general [installation instructions](https://docs.ray.io/en/latest/ray-overview/installation.html) for more details.

 ```
 # install ray